NavpreetSamra/tiledesk-docs/docs/api.md

 If the rate limit is exceeded, Tiledesk will respond with a HTTP 429 Too Many Requests response code and a body that details the reason for the rate limiter kicking in.

 #### Request Format
 This is a JSON-only API.
-You must supply a Content-Type: application/json header on PUT and POST requests.
+You must supply a *Content-Type: application/json* header on PUT and POST requests.
 Sometimes you have to set an Accept: application/json header on a specific request.
 You may get a text/plain response in case of an error such as a bad request.
 You should treat this as an error you need to take action on.

 #### Response Format
 Tiledesk responds to successful requests with HTTP status codes in the 200 or 300 range.
 When you create or update a resource, Tiledesk renders the resulting JSON representation in the response body.
-Time stamps use UTC time and their format is ISO8601.
+Time stamps use UTC time and their format is **ISO8601**.
 We respond to unsuccessful requests with HTTP status codes in the 400 range.
 The response may be "text/plain" content type for API level error messages (such as when trying to call the API without SSL).
 If you see a response from a known endpoint that looks like plain text, you probably made a syntax error in your REST call.
 If you ever experience responses with status codes in the 500 range, Tiledesk may be experiencing internal issues or having a scheduled maintenance (during which we send a 503 Service Unavailable status code).
 Please check the status page in such cases for any known issues.

 When building an API client, we recommend treating any 500 status codes as a warning or temporary state.
-However, if the status persists and we don't have a publicly announced maintenance or service disruption, contact us at info@frontiere21.it
+However, if the status persists and we don't have a publicly announced maintenance or service disruption, contact us at *info@frontiere21.it*.

 ### Legal notices